-Having a concrete written plan that breaks down a large goal into smaller steps allows you and your child's teacher, home educator, or family childcare provider to see progress as children master each step on the way towards the goal.
+Having a concrete written plan that breaks down a large goal into smaller steps allows you and your child's teacher or home educator to see progress as children master each step on the way towards the goal.
 These goals help to lay the foundation for learning goals that children will set in elementary school.